-Mr. Chair,
+Madam Chair,

 - 3. Malaysia stands firm by its belief in the rule of law and commitment to ending impunity.
 Malaysia has long held the position that genocide, war crimes, crimes against humanity and crimes of aggression are the most serious crimes of concern to the international community.
-As such, the perpetrators of such crimes ought to be brought to justice. - 4.
-Malaysia further comprehends that matters pertaining to impunity of the perpetrators of international crimes, including crimes against humanity are of prime importance and require crucial attention relating to the investigation and prosecution of such offences, as well as international cooperation amongst States. - 5.
+As such, the perpetrators of such crimes need to be brought to justice. - 4.
+Malaysia further reiterates the importance of accountability pertaining to the perpetrators of international crimes, including crimes against humanity.
+Investigation and prosecution of such offences, as well as international cooperation amongst States require our crucial attention. - 5.
 Within Malaysia's current framework, perpetrator of crimes against humanity may be prosecuted under its general criminal laws, foremost of which, the Penal Code.
-International cooperation on this matter is mainly governed by the Mutual Assistance in Criminal Matters Act 2002 (MACMA) and the Extradition Act 1992.
-Malaysia has also provided extensive comments on the topic and the draft articles at this Committee in the past. - 6.
+International cooperation on this matter is mainly governed by the Mutual Assistance in Criminal Matters Act 2002 (MACMA) and the Extradition Act 1992. - 6.
+My delegation recalls that the objective of ILC on this topic, as stated in the proposal adopted by the Commission at its sixty-fifth session in 2013, "would be to draft articles for what would become a Convention on the Prevention and Punishment of Crimes against Humanity".
+Malaysia has also provided extensive comments on the topic and the draft articles at this Committee in the past.
 In this regard, Malaysia remains flexible and supportive to the continuation of elaboration and discussion of the draft articles be it by the General Assembly or by an international conference of plenipotentiaries. - 7.
 Malaysia reiterates our hope for the draft articles to be examined prudently to ensure that any further work should not overlap with existing regimes but rather to complement it.